canonical-ols/talisker/README.rst

 This gives you 80% of the benefits of Talisker: structured logging, metrics, sentry error handling, standardised status endpoints and more.

+Note: right now, talisker has extensive support for running with gunicorn, with more WSGI server support planned.

 Elevator Pitch